WENWENYU/jamesdiao.github.io/_posts/2017-07-21-ai-in-medicine.md

 2. Gabe: AI might be used for utilization review criteria (to assess doctors).
 FDA approval is not needed, and this can still influence care.
 3. Andy: There is a risk that insurance companies can force results by adjusting weights imperceptibly e.g. with adversarial networks (doesn't sound like an important concern to me).
 4. Zak: Insurance companies are incentivized to set profit-driven assessment score cutoffs.
 Moreover, this would push the point of responsibility from physicians to systemic (insurance/hospital) decisions.
-> Maha: This can be resolved by a patient-centered view: allow the patient to choose AI vs. MD.
+> Maha's reply: This can be resolved by a patient-centered view.
+Options can be presented, and the patient could have the latitude to choose AI vs. MD.

 ### Part V: Role of Physicians